 Cleghorn Day Use: Scattered throughout the day use area, 30 accessible picnic sites are available.
 Accessible parking and restrooms are available.

-The Cleghorn Hike and Bike Trail is accessible for 0.75 mile through rural areas with vistas of the foothills.
-Trailhead and parking at either lot #4 or #5.
-Restrooms at both parking lots may be usable, but designated accessible stalls have only 34" in front of the seat.
+The Cleghorn Hike and Bike Trail is accessible for 0.3 mile along the Cleghorn swim beach area.
+Trailhead and accessible parking are available at either lots #4 or #5.
+Accessible restrooms are available at both lots.

 In the Cleghorn Day Use area, an accessible pathway extends across the beach to the high water line.
 When the lake is at full-pool, this pathway extends to the water's edge.